triton-inference-server/server/docs/compose.md

 ## Use the compose.py script

 The `compose.py` script can be found in the [server repository](https://github.com/triton-inference-server/server).
 Simply clone the repository and run `compose.py` to create a custom container.
 Note created container version will depend on the branch that was cloned.
 For example branch [r21.06](https://github.com/triton-inference-server/server/tree/r21.06) is needed to create a image based on the NGC 21.06 Triton release.

 `compose.py` provides `--backend`, `--repoagent` and `--endpoint` options that allow you to specify which backends, repository agents and endpoints to include in the custom image.
 The `--enable-gpu` flag indicates that you want to create an image that supports NVIDIA GPUs.
 For example, the following creates a new docker image that contains only the TensorFlow 1 and TensorFlow 2 backends and the checksum repository agent.

 Example:
 ```
-python3 compose.py --backend tensorflow1 --backend tensorflow2 --repoagent checksum --enable-gpu --container-version 21.06
+python3 compose.py --backend tensorflow1 --backend tensorflow2 --repoagent checksum --enable-gpu
 ```
 will provide a container `tritonserver` locally.
 You can access the container with
 ```